 This sweet potato Whole30 breakfast bowl is the perfect Whole30 breakfast: quick and easy, a bit naturally sweet, packed with protein, fiber, and healthy fats.
 It’s strangely delicious, considering how simple of a recipe it is!
 This sweet potato Whole30 breakfast bowl uses a banana and a couple eggs to generate some serious staying power, and you’ll love how quickly this Whole30 breakfast bowl comes together.
 Super versatile, too!
-Sweet potatoes steam quickly and easily in an Instant Pot – click here to get one!

 When I did my first Whole30 about a year ago, there just weren’t the options that there are now.
 I found one non-savory breakfast, a pumpkin-egg custard bake sort of thing, and clung to it with dear life, even though I didn’t even really like it.
 But when I searched for “Whole30 breakfasts” on Pinterest?

 Eggs.
 Sausage.
 Bacon.
 Brussels sprouts.
-More eggs.
-More veggies.
-More bacon.
+More eggs, more veggies, more bacon.
 EVEN MORE EGGS.

 These days, it seems easier to find naturally sweet Whole30-approved breakfasts.
 No sugar added, of course, but sweet potatoes are still fair game, y’all!
 My Whole30 sweet potato breakfast bake is a favorite of mine and 40 Aprons readers, along with my Whole30 breakfast sandwiches (affectionately referred to as Whole30 McGriddles, because I apparently love giving virgin recipes SWYPO titles) and my Whole30 carrot cake breakfast bake.

-And, OK, there’s eggs in all of these dishes, including the one I’m sharing with you today.
+OK, yes.
+There’s eggs in all of these dishes, including the one I’m sharing with you today.
 But these eggs don’t quite provoke the Oh-God-not-again reaction that a savory, bacon and veggie laden casserole does.
 When faced with the idea of fried eggs and veggies vs. no breakfast at all, I hate to admit that I’ve chosen the latter a few more times than Melissa or Dallas would approve of.